 - The consideration of sex and gender in research design and how it intersects with other equality areas.

-- The consideration of gender and sex in research design in the Arts, Humanities, Social Sciences, Business and Law.
+- The consideration of gender and sex in research design in all subject areas including the Arts, Humanities, Social Sciences, Business and Law.

 - The impact of consideration of gender and sex in research design and how its consideration, in comparison to previous approaches, has resulted in different outcomes for gender and sex equity.